 The Results: 12-Month Earnings Comparison

-๐ฐ Total Earnings Over 12 Months
+💰 Total Earnings Over 12 Months

-Affiliate marketing earned 91% more than referral marketing over 12 months
+Affiliate marketing earned 91% more ($8,927 difference) over the same 12-month period

 | Metric | Affiliate Marketing | Referral Marketing | Winner |